thephpleague/omnipay-sagepay/README.md

 > **NOTE:** The notification handler was handled by the SagePay_Server `completeAuthorize` and `completePurchase` messages.
 These have been left - for the lifetime of OmniPay 2.x at least - for use by legacy applications.
-The recomendation is to us the new `notify` handler now, which is simpler and will be more consistent with other gateways.
+The recomendation is to use the new `notify` handler now, which is simpler and will be more consistent with other gateways.

 The `SagePay_Server` gateway uses a notification callback to receive the results of a payment or authorisation.